-(Non-Executive) Appointed 9 August 2004
+(Non-Executive)

 Mr Kent was appointed a Director of Stockland Capital Partners Limited, the Responsible Entity for Stockland's unlisted funds, in August 2004.
-He is Chairman of the S H Ervin Gallery Committee and a Director of the Royal Sydney Golf Club Foundation and The Australian Club Inc. Mr Kent spent the majority of his executive career at Morgan Stanley where he became Managing Director and Head of Investment Banking.
+He is Chairman of the S H Ervin Gallery Committee, a Director of the Royal Sydney Golf Club Foundation, Alliance Francaise de Sydney and The Australian Club Inc. Mr Kent spent the majority of his executive career at Morgan Stanley where he became Managing Director and Head of Investment Banking.
 He held positions in Sydney, Melbourne and New York for Morgan Stanley.
-Other positions held have included Chairman of Everest Financial Group, Director of the Everest Alternative Investment Trust, Executive General Manager of Axiss Australia and Senior Trade & Investment Commissioner in Paris and Washington DC for the Australian Trade Commission.
+Other positions held have included Executive General Manager of Axiss Australia and Senior Trade & Investment Commissioner in Paris and Washington DC for the Australian Trade Commission.
 Mr Kent has been a Member of the Financial Sector Advisory Council and the Australian Chapter of the Alternative Investment Management Association.
 He has previously served as Deputy Chairman of the AGNSW Foundation and Chairman of the Brett Whiteley Foundation.
-He is a member of the Board Equity and Finance Committee of Sinclair Knight Merz and of the Stockland Residential Estates Equity Fund No. 1 Investment Committee.
+He is a member of the Remuneration and Equity and Finance Committees of Sinclair Knight Merz and of the Stockland Residential Estates Equity Fund No. 1 Investment Committee.